William Talman (actor): Acting career

 Talman began his acting career on the stage.
 He was the leading man in the summer stock company at Ivoryton, Connecticut, where he met his first wife, and he played the male lead in Dear Ruth during part of the play's New York run.
 He appeared on Broadway in Beverly Hills, Spring Again and A Young Man's Fancy, and toured with the road companies of Yokel Boy and Of Mice and Men.

 William Talman quickly established himself as a villain in motion pictures.
 His breakthrough role was in director Richard Fleischer's 1950 film noir thriller Armored Car Robbery, inspired by the Great Brink's Robbery.
 Talman played the leading role of a career criminal, acknowledged as a genius in gangland circles, who painstakingly masterminded the armored car robbery of the title.
 In the 1952 film Beware, My Lovely, in which Ida Lupino played a war widow terrorized by a madman in her home, a photograph of Talman was used for the picture of her late, heroic husband.

 In 1953, Talman played a sadistic, psychopathic killer in a movie directed by Lupino, the film noir The Hitch-Hiker.
 The New York Times wrote, "William Talman, as the ruthless murderer, makes the most of one of the year's juiciest assignments."

 His performance was also noted by Gail Patrick Jackson, executive producer of the CBS-TV series Perry Mason (1957–66).
 Raymond Burr had initially auditioned for the role of Mason's adversary, Los Angeles district attorney Hamilton Burger, but Patrick encouraged Burr to lose 60 pounds and read for the lead role – which Burr successfully did.
-Patrick already had an actor in mind for the district attorney: "I'd seen a brilliant little movie, The Hitch-Hiker, and had to have Bill Talman as Burger – and he never disappointed us," Patrick said.
+Patrick already had an actor in mind for the district attorney: "I'd seen a brilliant little movie, The Hitch-Hiker, and had to have Bill Talman as Burger – and he never disappointed us", Patrick said.

-In 1958, a journalist asked Talman how he felt about Burger losing to Mason week after week.
-Talman said, "Burger doesn't lose.
-How can a district attorney lose when he fails to convict an innocent person?
-Unlike a fist or gun fight, in court you can have a winner without having a loser.
-As a matter of fact, Burger in a good many instances has joined Mason in action against unethical attorneys, lying witnesses, or any one else obstructing justice.
-Like any real-life district attorney, justice is Burger's main interest."